cornerstonejs/cornerstone/docs/developer-guide.md

 * Test file names must end in "\_test.js"
 * The 'coverage_test.js' file ensures that all files are considered by Istanbul, so that code coverage reports can be used to explore the whole repository.
 * Do not convert 'function ()' to arrow functions (i.e. '=> {}') within the 'it', 'should', or 'describe' blocks or Mocha will fail to run the tests properly.
-* Some polyfills are currently required to run all of the tests with PhantomJS, since certain features are not supported (e.g. Promises).
-This issue may be resolved by switching from PhantomJS to headless version of browsers themselves.

 ## Releasing a new version
 1. Make sure you have the latest commits from master